Pumpkin & Brie Crostini with Candied Nuts

 - With the soft pumpkin puree and the soft cheese going on top, you want the crostini to be REALLY crunchy (almost like a cracker).
 Toast baguette slices in your oven at home (method below), or, if your store’s bakery offers pre-toasted crostini, take them up on the shortcut <—- I do this every once in awhile and don’t feel the least bit guilty about it.

-- I love Joan of Arc Brie Cheese because it’s so buttery and melts like a dream.
+- I love brie because it’s so buttery and melts like a dream (see also: Savory Baked Brie).
 Heads up: it’s easiest to cut the brie into wedges as soon as it comes out of the fridge.
 After that, proceed with the rest of the steps of your recipe as the cheese comes to room temperature.
 When you pop the crostini in the oven, the cheese should melt nice and evenly.

 - By design, the candied nuts in this recipe will be somewhat “wet,” so don’t panic if there’s some extra melted butter in the pan.
 I like that there’s a little extra brown sugary butter to spoon over the cheese.